 Cons

 AlertAccepts Tanzanian Clients.
-Average spread EUR/USD 1.50 pips on trading account with lowest minimum deposit.
-Max leverage 500:1.
+Average spread EUR/USD 0.70 pips on trading account with lowest minimum deposit.
+Max leverage 300:1.
 Islamic account available.
 MT4 & MT5 platforms supported.
-BDSwiss is regulated by CySEC, FSC, and the FSA-Seychelles.
+MarketsX is regulated by CySEC, ASIC, and the FSCA.

 IC Markets – Best Cryptocurrency Broker for Beginners